Floquetifying stabiliser codes with distance-preserving rewrites: Measurement-circuit flow

 To complete the Floquetification procedure, we formalise and extend the world lines drawn by~\textcite{townsend-teagueFloquetifyingColourCode2023}, defining a property for ZX diagrams we call \textit{measurement-circuit flow}.
 In this section, we show that we can extract a quantum circuit from any diagram that has this property using only distance-preserving rewrites.

-First, we define the family of quantum circuits that are of interest to us: \begin{definition}[Low-weight Clifford and measurement form] Clifford circuits with mid-circuit measurements, preparations, and Pauli-measurements of weight one and two are generated from the following set of gates:
+First, we define the family of quantum circuits that are of interest to us: \begin{definition}[Measurement Circuit with local Cliffords form] A circuit with state preparations, measurements, local Clifford gates, and Pauli measurements of weight one and two is generated from the following set of gates:

-We say a quantum circuit is in \emph{low-weight Clifford and measurement form} if it can be generated from the gate set above. \end{definition}
+where $C$ is an arbitrary single-qubit Clifford unitary.
+We say a quantum circuit is in \emph{Measurement Circuit with local Cliffords (MCLC) form} if it is generated from the gate set above. \end{definition}

-The first row of gates above respectively correspond to the following ZX diagrams:
+The first row of gates above respectively corresponds to the following ZX diagrams:

-where $C$ denotes an arbitrary single-qubit unitary.
+where $C$ denotes an arbitrary single-qubit Clifford unitary and measurements are post-selected on the +1 outcome.
 The second row corresponds to the same diagrams with the colours reversed.

+\begin{definition}[Measurement Circuit with Cliffords] If a circuit only includes gates of \autoref{def:mclc-form} as well as CNOT gates, we say it is in \emph{Measurement Circuit with Cliffords (MCC) form}. \end{definition}

-We now define a notion of flow for ZX diagrams that guarantees that for any ZX diagram, we can extract a quantum circuit in low-weight Clifford and measurement form using only distance-preserving rewrites.
+We now define a notion of flow for ZX diagrams that guarantees that for any ZX diagram, we can extract a quantum circuit in MCLC or MCC form using only distance-preserving rewrites.

 Flow is usually defined as a pair of a partial order and a successor function that satisfies certain conditions.
 However, this is not adequate for our purposes, as we are restricted to distance-preserving operations.
 To address this issue, we modify an equivalent definition of causal flow that uses vertex-disjoint paths~\parencite{debeaudrapFindingFlows2008}.
 But before that, let us define: